The Lord of the Rings: The Rings of Power season 1: Comparisons with House of the Dragon

 Before their release, The Rings of Power and concurrent fantasy series House of the Dragon were widely compared and pitted against each other in what was described as "the biggest battle in fantasy TV history".
 Comparisons of the two series' online followings in August 2022 found that House of the Dragon had significantly more interest.
-When a final trailer for The Rings of Power was released after House of the Dragons premiere, multiple commentators suggested this was done to remind audiences about The Rings of Power.
+When a final trailer for The Rings of Power was released after House of the Dragons premiere, multiple commentators suggested this was specifically timed to remind audiences that The Rings of Power was also premiering.

 Like The Rings of Power, House of the Dragon received negative criticisms from fans of its source material regarding the casting of people of color.
 In terms of audience viewership, Jennifer Maas at Variety said a fair comparison between the two series was not possible based on self-reported data.
 Comparisons using third-party estimations were complicated by House of the Dragon being broadcast on HBO at the same time as it was streaming on HBO Max, with Whip Media excluding it from its streaming lists because of this, and Nielsen only including HBO Max viewership for the series on its list.
 Steven Tweedie and Travis Clark of Business Insider felt The Rings of Power had been overshadowed by House of the Dragon, which was supported by social media data.
 They suggested that The Rings of Powers older audience did not "drive online engagement" in the same way as House of the Dragons younger viewers.
 According to TorrentFreak, House of the Dragon was the most pirated series of 2022 and The Rings of Power was the second-most.

 The executive producers of The Rings of Power said they did not feel any competition with House of the Dragon and Weber said this had been "manufactured by the media for headlines".
-Showrunners J. D. Payne and Patrick McKay said they were making the series for years before HBO scheduled House of the Dragon to debut just weeks earlier than The Rings of Power, which then began to dominate "the narrative about how it's received.
+The showrunners said they were making the series for years before HBO scheduled House of the Dragon to debut just weeks earlier than The Rings of Power, which then began to dominate "the narrative about how it's received.
 But it was not at all part of the narrative in how our show was conceived."
 Amazon reportedly used House of the Dragon for comparisons and were concerned by its high viewership.
 Comparing the two series' performances for Vanity Fair, Natalie Jarvey felt there were "no losers here.
 Neither project flopped on arrival and both have weathered early criticism...
 Hollywood should be cheering on both shows".